gernhan/english-learning/speaking/kLish/kLish.md

 Do you have a small or large circle of friends?
 What do you often do when you see your best friend?
 How often do you see a best friend?
-Do you think it is important to have a best friend?
+Do you think having a best friend hold significance?

 - Feelings
 - Examples